AU-CDS/assignment-3---rnns-for-text-generation-Fredenh/README.md

 This is the third of five assignments for the Language Analytics course

 # Contribution
+Initially, I sparred with my fellow students for this assignment.
+For the actual code itself, i took great inspiration from the notebooks that touched upon the concept of model training and text generation with ```tensorflow```.
+I also consulted the link provided further down in Ross' instructions when it came to saving a trained model.

+# Ross' instructions
 Text generation is hot news right now!

 For this assignemnt, you're going to create some scripts which will allow you to train a text generation model on some culturally significant data - comments on articles for *The New York Times*.
 You can find a link to the data [here](https://www.kaggle.com/datasets/aashita/nyt-comments).